 5. Nomination forms shall not be accepted by the Senate Elections Committee unless

-nominee, thus signifying acceptance of the nomination.
+signed by the nominee, thus signifying acceptance of the nomination.

 7. If the number of candidates for a committee or position is equal to the number